Bohr–Einstein debates: The quantum revolution

+Both Einstein and Schrödinger rejected Born's interpretation, with its renunciation of causality which had been a key feature of science still present in general relativity.
+In a 1926 letter to Max Born, Einstein wrote:

-Schrödinger Equation.
-And Bohr was at first opposed to the Uncertainty Principle.
-But by the Fifth Solvay Conference held in October 1927 Heisenberg and Born concluded that the revolution was over and nothing further was needed.
+At first, even Heisenberg had heated disputes with Bohr about whether his matrix mechanics were compatible with Schrödinger's wave mechanics.
+And Bohr was opposed to Heisenberg's uncertainty principle.
+However, by the fifth Solvay Conference in October 1927, Heisenberg and Born concluded that the revolution was over and nothing further was needed.
 It was at that last stage that Einstein's skepticism turned to dismay.
-He believed that much had been accomplished, but the reasons for the mechanics still needed to be understood.
+He believed that much had been accomplished, but the reasons behind the mechanics still needed to be understood.

 Einstein's refusal to accept the revolution as complete reflected his desire to see developed a model for the underlying causes from which these apparent random statistical methods resulted.
 He did not reject the idea that positions in space-time could never be completely known but did not want to allow the uncertainty principle to necessitate a seemingly random, non-deterministic mechanism by which the laws of physics operated.
-Einstein himself was a statistical thinker but disagreed that no more needed to be discovered and clarified.
-Einstein worked the rest of his life to discover a new theory that would make sense of Quantum Mechanics and return causality to science, what many now call, the Theory of Everything.
+Einstein himself was a statistical thinker but denied that no more needed to be discovered or clarified.
+Einstein worked the rest of his life to discover a new theory that would make sense of quantum mechanics and return causality to science, what many now call the theory of everything.
 Bohr, meanwhile, was dismayed by none of the elements that troubled Einstein.
-He made his own peace with the contradictions by proposing a principle of complementarity that emphasized the role of the observer over the observed.
+He made his own peace with the contradictions by proposing a principle of complementarity that assigns properties only as result of measurements.

 Post-revolution: First stage

 As mentioned above, Einstein's position underwent significant modifications over the course of the years.
-In the first stage, Einstein refused to accept quantum indeterminism and sought to demonstrate that the principle of indeterminacy could be violated, suggesting ingenious thought experiments which should permit the accurate determination of incompatible variables, such as position and velocity, or to explicitly reveal simultaneously the wave and the particle aspects of the same process.
-(The main source and substance for these thought experiments is solely from Bohr’s account twenty years later.)
+In the first stage, Einstein refused to accept quantum indeterminism and sought to demonstrate that the uncertainty principle could be violated, suggesting ingenious thought experiments which should permit the accurate determination of incompatible variables, such as position and velocity, or to explicitly reveal simultaneously the wave and the particle aspects of the same process.
+(The main source and substance for these thought experiments is solely from Bohr's account twenty years later.)
 Bohr admits: “As regards the account of the conversations I am of course aware that I am relying only on my own memory, just as I am prepared for the possibility that many features of the development of quantum theory, in which Einstein has played so large a part, may appear to himself in a different light.”